austintian03/Dream-Diary/README.md

 4. as a user, I can view all my recorded dreams in one page
 5. as a user, I can view any specific dream in its own page
 6. as a user, I can edit anything about a specific dream

-## Research Topics

-* (5 points) Integrate user authentication
-    * use passport for user authentication

-* (2 points) Bootstrap
-    * use Bootstrap as a CSS framework

-* (1/2 points) Heroku
-    * use Heroku for deployment
-    * figure out a way to integrate mongodb with Heroku

-8/9 points total out of 8 required points

 ## [Link to Initial Main Project File](app.js)